 I was a bit concerned about how to steer it with one hand, but you can totally do it.
 It would have been nice to have some sort of padding in the middle as it only exists on handles for two-hand steering, but it’s not a deal-breaker.

-The storage isn’t huge and while I can hang the diaper bag off other strollers, it doesn’t work well with Libelle so I wouldn’t count on a possibility of bringing a lot.
+The storage isn’t huge and while I can hang the diaper bag off other strollers, it doesn’t work well with Libelle so I wouldn’t count on the possibility of bringing a lot.
 However, if you’re thinking of buying it as an “emergency stroller” for an older child Libelle will fit underneath a full-size stroller basket along with other items 😉

 The seat is much taller than on any other compact travel stroller I’ve seen, which makes it comfy for taller kids.
 But, it’s profiled and soft so it doesn’t give a ton of back support like some other strollers.